Japanese occupation of Gyeongbokgung: Assault on the palace

 At 5 am, Yamaguchi and the 2nd Battalion finally broke through Yeongchumun Gate.
-Then the 1st Battalion broke through Shinmumun and Gwanghwamun and destroyed Geonchunmun gates with explosives.
+Then the 1st Battalion broke through Sinmumun and Gwanghwamun and destroyed Geonchunmun gates with explosives.
 They entered the palace gates and hung a long flag pole on the wall.
 The Japanese forced the Royal Escort Palace Guards and Mounted Guard Infantry to hide behind the pine trees and the palace walls to the left of Gwanghwamun, cutting them off from reinforcements.
-The guards kept fighting, but the Japanese were too numerous, and the Japanese finished them off.
-The blood that flowed from the bullet holes in the bodies of the Joseon soldiers was terribly red under the July morning sun.
-Yamaguchi detoured to the east, and west sides of Gyeongbokgung Palace rendezvoused with the troops who entered through Shinmumun to secure Hamhwadang residence.
-When arriving, he drew his sword, forcing him to come out while claiming to protect Gojong.
+The guards were eventually overcome by superior Japanese numbers.
+The blood that flowed from the bullet holes in the bodies of the Joseon soldiers was said to lie red under the July morning sun.
+Yamaguchi detoured to the east, and west sides of Gyeongbokgung Palace rendezvoused with the troops who entered through Sinmumun to secure Hamhwadang residence.
+On arrival, he drew his sword, forcing Gojong to come out whilst claiming to protect him.
 At 7:30 am, Gojong commanded his guards to stop fighting.
-The Mounted Guards Infantry defending Yeongchumun surrendered 30 minutes after his surrender.
+The Mounted Guards Infantry defending Yeongchumun surrendered 30 minutes later.